bb-io/AzureTextTranslator/README.md

 ## Example

-Here is an example of how you can use the Microsoft Translator app in a workflow.
+Here is an example of how you can use the Azure AI Translator app in a workflow.
 In this example, we are translating a document from Google Drive to the target language and then sending the translated document back to a different folder.

 ![Example](image/README/example.png)